Systematic errors in high-precision gravity measurements by light-pulse atom interferometry on the ground and in space

-where $g_{\circ}=GM_{\oplus}/R_{\oplus}^{2}\simeq9.8\,\rm ms^{-2}$, $\gamma=2g_{\circ}/R_{\oplus}\simeq3.1\times10^{-6}\,\rm s^{-2}$ and $z^{\circ}_{A,B}$ and $v^{\circ}_{A,B}$ are the initial position and velocity errors of the atoms at release (the exact values are assumed to be zero).
-The solution is:
+where $g_{\circ}=GM_{\oplus}/R_{\oplus}^{2}\simeq9.8\,\rm ms^{-2}$, $\gamma=2g_{\circ}/R_{\oplus}\simeq3.1\times10^{-6}\,\rm s^{-2}$, and $z^{\circ}_{A,B}$ and $v^{\circ}_{A,B}$ are the initial position and velocity errors of the atoms at release (the exact values are assumed to be zero).
+The solution is

-We compute the phase shift $\delta\phi_{A,B}$ measured by the AI following the step-by-step algorithm outlined in\,\cite{PetersThesis1998}.
-Assuming the same $k$ for all pulses ($\hbar k$ is the momentum transfer, with $\hslash$ the reduced Planck constant) and the same time interval $T$ between subsequent pulses, it is:
+We compute the phase shift $\delta\phi_{A,B}$ measured by the AI following the step-by-step algorithm outlined in Ref.\,\cite{PetersThesis1998}.
+Assuming the same $k$ for all three pulses ($\hbar k$ is the momentum transfer, with $\hslash$ the reduced Planck constant) and the same time interval $T$ between subsequent pulses, it is

-and, using (\ref{Eq:Solution}):
+and, using (\ref{Eq:Solution})

-With the scale factor $kT^{2}$ ($k$ and $T$ measured experimentally) this gives the free fall acceleration $g_{A,B\,meas}(T)$ that the AI is predicted to measure at time $T$ of the middle pulse.
-In modulus:
+With the scale factor $kT^{2}$ ($k$ and $T$ measured experimentally), this gives the free fall acceleration $g_{A,B\,meas}(T)$ that the AI is predicted to measure at time $T$ of the middle pulse.
+In modulus,

-If $\eta_{A,B}=0$ (WEP and UFF hold) this is the same as in\,\cite{PetersThesis1998}.
-It is the expansion to order $\gamma$ of an exact result which can be obtained in closed form by an exact path integral treatment or within a purely classical description.
-There is no doubt that AIs give this result for the acceleration of free falling atoms on the surface of Earth.
-However, there is a problem with it, because the same procedure used to predict the measured acceleration (\ref{Eq:AccMeasuredGround}) assumes the atoms to fall according to (\ref{Eq:Solution}) hence, with the acceleration (\ref{Eq:zdoubledotA,BorderGamma1}) which does not agree, at time $T$, with the one measured by the AI.
-The measured value is systematically larger (in modulus) than the theoretical one by the amount:
+If $\eta_{A,B}=0$ (WEP and UFF hold) this is the same as in\,\cite{PetersThesis1998}; it is the expansion to order $\gamma$ of an exact result which can be obtained in closed form by an exact path integral treatment or within a purely classical description.

+In a gravitational field with a linear gradient the free fall acceleration of the atoms at time $T$ is obtained from (\ref{Eq:zdoubledotA,BorderGamma1}) while the AI measurement gives, at the same time $T$, the value (\ref{Eq:AccMeasuredGround}), which is systematically larger (in modulus) than the true one by the amount: